gunjasal/book-ninja-js/chapter-5.md

 * It turns out that the JavaScript engine “cheats” a little, and that execution of JavaScript code occurs in two phases.
   * The first phase is activated whenever a new lexical environment is created.
 In this phase, the code isn’t executed, but the JavaScript engine visits and registers all declared variables and functions within the current lexical environment.
   * The second phase, JavaScript execution, starts after this has been accomplished; the exact behavior depends on the type of variable (let, var, const, function declaration) and the type of environment (global, function, or block).
+* The process is as follows:
+  1. the implicit arguments identifier is created, along with all formal function parameters and their argument values.
+If we’re dealing with a nonfunction environment, this step is skipped.
+  2.
 ##
 ####
 ######